Industry Guide

 Expense categories developers often forget

-• Cloud hosting and dev tooling
+• Cloud hosting and developer tooling

 • Software subscriptions and testing services